sfomuseum/go-sfomuseum-airfield/README.md

 _Note that some airports are stored in the `whosonfirst-data-admin-xy` repository because at the time of the "great splitting of the `whosonfirst-data-admin` repository in to per-country repositories" that airport's country of origin wasn't able to be determined.
 While importing airports that are in the `-admin-xy` repository is a good opportunity to move the record in to the correct repository that is not strictly necessary._

-Although data is sourced from the Who's On First (WOF) project we keep local copies of WOF records in the `sfomuseum/sfomuseum-data-whosonfirst` repository.
+Although data is sourced from the Who's On First (WOF) project SFO Museum maintains local copies of WOF records in the `sfomuseum/sfomuseum-data-whosonfirst` repository.
 The `go-sfomuseum-whosonfirst` package was written to provide tools for importing data from WOF in to the `sfomuseum-data-whosonfirst` repository.
 For example:

 ```
 $> cd /usr/local/sfomuseum/go-sfomuseum-whosonfirst
+$> ./bin/import-feature \
+	-reader-uri 'github://whosonfirst-data/whosonfirst-data-admin-{COUNTRY}' \
-$> ./bin/import-feature -reader-uri 'github://whosonfirst-data/whosonfirst-data-admin-{COUNTRY}' {ID} {ID} {ID}
+	{ID} {ID} {ID}
 ```

 _Note also this example assumes that there is a checkout for the `sfomuseum-data-whosonfirst` repository in `/usr/local/data`.
 Consult the package documentation for details._